pymc-devs/pymc-examples/examples/survival_analysis/frailty_models.myst.md

 ### The Intention Model

-If we plot the marginal effects increases in the `intention` variable in the model equipped to evaluate it, we see a sharp seperation in the individual predicted survival curves as implied by the significant and substantial parameter estimate.
+If we plot the marginal effects increases in the `intention` variable in the model equipped to evaluate it, we see a sharp seperation in the individual predicted survival curves as implied by the significant and substantial parameter estimate seen in the coefficient table above.

 ```{code-cell} ipython3
 plot_individuals(test_df, base_intention_idata, [0, 1, 2], intention=True)